shane-sepeda/assignment-17/regex-tutorial.md

 ### Anchors

+Anchors are regex tokens that don't match any characters but that say or assert something about the string or the matching process.

 ^The        matches any string that starts with The -> end$        matches a string that ends with end
 ^The end$   exact string match (starts and ends with The end)